Kaungmyatkyaw2/fullstack-bolt-media/README.md

 # I named this project "Bolt" 🚀

-This is a project make by REACT and Firebase v9.✨
+This is a project make by Next.js and Postgresql.✨

 ## What can we do ? 🚀